Accountant's office with tax documents and calculator for accounting glossary Quebec 2026

 SAFE (Simple Agreement for Future Equity)

-Grant / Government program
+Government Grant / Program

-Accounting technician
+Accounting Technician

-In-depth article: Clerk, technician, or CPA
+In-depth article: Clerk, technician or CPA?

 FAQ - 13 Key Questions